Overview of Beecher Genealogy in Maryland

 York/Adams County, Pennsylvania

 Henry was recorded during his life as surname Beecher, Beicher, Becher, Beeher, Bücher, Büger but his will is recorded as Henry Buecher.
 He was German speaking.
-All of his descendants eventually use surname Beecher, the Americanization of Henry’s original German surname, which is believed to be Bücher, pronounced like “bee-shur.”
+Most of his descendants became surname Beecher, the Americanization of Henry’s original German surname, which is believed to be Bücher, pronounced like “bee-shur.”
 In Germany Bücher is a surname originating from woodsman who cut the beech trees that were shaved to make the earliest known papers, explaining why bücher is the German word for books.

-Henry Beecher’s children were born beginning in the 1760’s in Frederick, Maryland.
+Henry Beecher’s children were born beginning in the 1760’s.

 Henry left a will dated 23 Feb 1795 when he died in Littlestown.
 His will was not filed until 28 Jan 1807, since the law didn’t require immediate filing.
 Since his tombstone has not been found, we are not certain of his death date.